 Simply being intoxicated at the time of an offence does not normally lessen its seriousness, unless your drink was spiked, or if you were charged with an offence of ‘specific intent’ and were so drunk that you could not have formed that intent.

-From drink driving, to common assault, to more serious criminal charges, if alcohol has led you to fall on the wrong side of the law, it is a good idea to seek the assistance of an experienced criminal lawyer.
+From drink driving, to common assault, to more serious criminal charges, if alcohol has led you to fall on the wrong side of the law, it is a good idea to seek the assistance of an experienced, specialist traffic lawyer.